St Leonard's Church, Hythe

-St Leonard's Church is parish church in Hythe, Kent.
+St Leonard's Church is a Church of England parish church in Hythe, Kent.
 It was originally built in the late 11th century and is a Grade I listed building.

 Building

-The large 11th-century church is up the hill; the tower at its eastern end was destroyed by an earth tremor in 1739 and restored in 1750.
+The large 11th-century church is up the hill; the tower at its western end was destroyed by an earth tremor in 1739 and restored in 1750.

 On pillars on the south side of the nave is mediaeval graffiti depicting ships.
 The vestry door, on the north side of the nave is an early Norman doorway.
 It has been suggested that this, which in late mediaeval times was apparently on the outer wall of the church, was once an internal wall, with the earlier Norman church a stage higher up the hill.
 This would make the existing chapel of St Edmund (or north transept) the original chancel, with the original nave being on the other side of the north wall.
 Evidence of earlier masonry is visible on the north wall.
 Going round into the north transept, it is clear that Roman masonry was re-used in the building of the arch, which is narrow and late-Saxon in style.
 At the time of Hasted's 'History of Kent' this doorway was blocked up and not visible on the inside.

 A new vestry was added in 1959.